AttacktheSOC/attackthesoc.github.io/content/posts/entitytimeline/index.md

 categories = ['Azure']
 authors = ['Dylan Tenebruso']
 +++
 With the recent release of the Microsoft unified security operations platform in the Defender portal which is the integration of Microsoft Sentinel and Microsoft Defender XDR, there has been A LOT to take in.
 Both mentally and technologically.
-All the new features and settings to take advantage of has been overwhelming, in a really good way!
+All the new features and settings to take advantage of has been overwhelming in a really good way!

-There's an endless amount of posts coming out about all of it so I figured why not add to the pile, right?
+There's an endless amount of posts coming out about all of it so I figured why not add to the pile.

 The specific feature I'm covering in this post is one that I haven't heard too much hype about but I personally think has loads of potential when it comes to making a SOCs life a whole lot easier.
 And that's: